co-cddo/docker-exercises/README.md

-# Docker Exercises
+# CDDO Graduate Developer Programme - Docker Exercises

 A set of short, practical exercises to support learning about Docker.
-The focus is on using containers for local development.
+The focus is on using containers for local development and some of the underlying mechanics which aren't necessarily well explained in the innumerable Docker tutorials available online.

 The Dockerfiles are based on Ubuntu rather than Alpine or another small-footprint distribution, reflecting the focus on prototyping.

-Want to cover some of the niggles associated with using Docker on Mac.

 The images which rely on code use Python.

 ## Managing Docker objects